AnushkaGovindKadam/Eklavya.me_Assignment/README.md

 🎯 Objective
 To design and implement:
-Two AI agents with clear responsibilities
+Two AI agents with clear responsibilities,
-A structured input → output pipeline
+A structured input → output pipeline,
-A UI that makes the agent flow visible and easy to understand
+A UI that makes the agent flow visible and easy to understand.

 This project follows the requirements provided in the assessment PDF.